cbuescher/elasticsearch/README.md

 and running `./test_release.sh` will cause all these fixtures to be executed, simulating the expected behavior from the Jenkins job.

-## Common issues with the bare metal environments
+## Common issues with the bare metal environments (Hetzner)

 The current bare metal environments are documented in [42.md](42.md).

+### Accessing the admin UI of Hetzner

+We have access to the [admin UI](https://accounts.hetzner.com/login) of Hetzner.
+This is useful, for example, to open issues to replace faulty disks, order new hardware (after management approval) etc.

+username: `vault read -field=admin_email secret/infra/hetzner`
+password: `vault read -field=password secret/infra/hetzner`
+2FA code: `vault read -field=code totp/code/hetzner`

 ### Swapping network public/private NIC device names after re-bootstrapping the OS